James Rhodes (pianist): Early life

 James Edward Rhodes was born into a middle class Jewish family in St John's Wood, North London.
 He was educated at Arnold House School, a local all-boys private preparatory school.
 There, he experienced sexual abuse by his PE teacher, who died before he could appear in court.
 Rhodes suffered mentally as well as physically, including spinal damage, eating disorders and PTSD.

-Aged 7, he found a cassette tape of Bach-Busoni Chaccone in his father's music collection.
+Aged 7, he found a cassette tape of Bach-Busoni Chaconne in his father's music collection.
 "Above all, it made him feel like even if it seemed as if the world really was a hostile and appalling place, it couldn’t be that bad because something this beautiful existed in it."
-He was taught piano, but did not progress formally beyond Grade 3.
-First moving to a local boarding school, he was educated at Harrow School, where he worked with piano teacher Colin Stone, from the age of 13 onwards.
+He started to take piano lessons at the age of 14, but did not progress formally beyond Grade 3.
+First moving to a local boarding school, he was educated at Harrow School, where he studied under piano teacher Colin Stone.
 It was during this period that he entered the BBC Young Musician of the Year competition, but failed to make it past the second round.

-In 1993, he was offered a scholarship to the Guildhall School of Music and Drama.
+In 1993, he was offered a scholarship to the Guildhall School of Music and Drama, but his parents insisted that he attend a “proper university”.
+At the age of 18, Rhodes quit playing the piano for 10 years.

 Career

 A fan of the Russian pianist Grigory Sokolov, Rhodes wrote to Sokolov's agent Franco Panozzo in Italy, with the idea that Rhodes would become a music agent himself.
 Panozzo responded, and after Rhodes sent him a bottle of Champagne Krug, the pair arranged to meet in Italy.
-After hearing Rhodes play, Panozzo arranged for Rhodes to have a brief tutorage under the renowned piano teacher Edoardo Strabbioli in Verona, Italy.
+After hearing Rhodes play one of Frédéric Chopin's études, Panozzo arranged for Rhodes to study under the renowned piano teacher Edoardo Strabbioli in Verona, Italy for three to four years.
 However, after a period Rhodes was institutionalised.

 In March 2010, Rhodes became the first core classical pianist to be signed with the world's largest rock label Warner Bros.
 Records.
 In 2011, Rhodes became a regular culture blogger for The Telegraph, and had popular articles in The Guardian Music Blog in 2013.
 Returning to his original label Signum Classics, Rhodes released his 4th album JIMMY: James Rhodes recorded live at The Old Market Brighton in May 2012.
 He has since released three more albums.
 In 2015 Rhodes's autobiography, Instrumental: A Memoir of Madness, Medication and Music, was blocked from publication by a temporary court injunction prompted by his former wife.
 She said that publishing the book, which includes details of sexual abuse as a child, would psychologically harm their child.
 In May 2015, the Supreme Court decided in Rhodes v OPO that the book qualifies for free speech protection and lifted the interim injunction.

 He has published three more books since then: How to Play the Piano in 2016 and Fire on all Sides in January 2018.
 Followed by 'James Rhodes' Playlist: The Rebels and Revolutionaries of Sound', in October 2019.